greenelab/deep-review/all-sections.md

 to account for such differences.
 For example, motifs may appear in either strand of a DNA sequence, resulting in two different forms of the motif (forward and reverse complement) due to complementary base pairing.
-To handle this issue, Shrikumar et al. [@iEmvzeT8] created a convolutional model that can find motifs in both directions.
+To handle this issue, specialized reverse complement convolutional models share parameters to find motifs in both directions [@iEmvzeT8].
 Since deep learning for protein binding prediction is still in early stages, we expect to see an increase in domain-specific architectures for this task.